DooMdf/Codiad-Storm-Theme/README.md

 3. in Codaid root folder, open config.php and go to line 20 change "default" to "storm" to enable this theme there should be another way to install themes but I don't know it :)
+I dont know how to enable this theme in Codaid, I removed the default theme folder, and changed storm folder name to "default"
 ######All this changes is required.
 If you will want to switch to different theme, you will have to undo this changes.
 ### Bugs